haomiao-perfect/python-general-template/README.md

 # python-general-template
 The structure template of general project which can provide some userfull files and quickly build

-How to us the general template (skeleton) for your project:
+How to use the general template (skeleton) for your project:
 ============

 0. Make copy of the project, the rename it as your new project, for example "project1".